robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 How to install a build from GitHub on Intellij?
 ------------------------------------------------

-First download the `distribution-intellij.zip` from one of the [Tests Intellij](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Tests+-+Intellij%22) jobs in [https://github.com/robocorp/robotframework-lsp/actions](https://github.com/robocorp/robotframework-lsp/actions), then extract the `robotframework-intellij-X.XX.X.zip` from it (due to a limitation in the GitHub upload artifacts action, even a single .zip is zipped again).
+First download the `intellij-distribution.zip` from one of the [Tests Intellij](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Tests+-+Intellij%22) jobs in [https://github.com/robocorp/robotframework-lsp/actions](https://github.com/robocorp/robotframework-lsp/actions), then extract the `robotframework-intellij-X.XX.X.zip` from it (due to a limitation in the GitHub upload artifacts action, even a single .zip is zipped again).